 For an idea of what to expect, especially during the evening concert, check out the following video.

 Below is a list of suggestions to help you make the most out of your experience at the West Vancouver Fire Festival.

-- TIP #1: Be careful around the fires, especially if participating in the fire jumping or if you have young children.
+TIP #1: Be careful around the fires, especially if participating in the fire jumping or if you have young children.
 It can be fun, but fires can be dangerous, so jump at your own risk!
-As it so happens, in 2017, a lady tripped, burned her hand and had to be taken to hospital.
+As it so happens, a couple of years ago, a lady tripped, burned her hand and had to be taken to hospital.
 Also, it seems that at least a couple of people sprain their ankles each year!
 Good job St. John’s Ambulance folk are on hand to assist!

 For a list of other things of interest on the North Shore and throughout the Lower Mainland, check out any of the following: